-The Authority is a public trust established in 1979 which has helped many realize the dream of home ownership over four decades.
-Currently, the Authority offers two down payment assistance programs with a variety of options associated with each.
-The Southern Mortgage Assistance Program (SMAP) is the FHA, VA, and USDA Rural Development program.
-The Lagniappe Advantage Program (LAP) is the conventional program.
-Both programs offer 0% to 4% of down payment assistance based on the borrower's loan amount.
-LAP offers the borrower a 0% down payment assistance option to take advantage of a reduced interest rate.
-In June 2019, the Authority established the Heroes to Homeowners grant program which provides an additional \$2,500 grant to teachers and first responders to assist with the purchase of a home in connection with mortgages originated through the Authority's SMAP or LAP programs.
+- The Authority established the Heroes to Homeowners grant program which provides an additional \$2,500 grant to teachers and first responders to assist with the purchase of a home in connection with mortgages originated through the Authority's SMAP or LAP programs.
 The Authority designated \$100,000 to support this program with a plan not to exceed \$500,000 over the course of the program.
-In 2020 and early 2021 the Authority expanded this program to include healthcare workers, veterans and active military.

-In November of 2021, the Authority introduced the Comfort of Home Program.
-The Comfort of Home Program offers 30- ear, fixed rate mortgages through the FHA, VA, USADA, Freddie Mac HFA Advantage or Fannie Mae HFA Preferred.
-Up to 4% down payment and closing cost assistance is provided to the borrower in the form of a 0% interest, deferred, second mortgage which is forgiven after fifteen years.
+Since the inception of the program, the Authority expanded this program to include healthcare workers, veterans and active military. - In November of 2021, the Authority introduced the Comfort of Home Program.
+The Comfort of Home Program offers 30-year, fixed rate mortgages through the FHA, VA, USADA, Freddie Mac HFA Advantage or Fannie Mae HFA Preferred.
+Initially, the program offered up to 4% down payment and closing cost assistance is provided to the borrower in the form of a 0% interest, deferred, second mortgage which is forgiven after fifteen years.
 Borrowers may still sell or refinance their home within the fifteen year period; they will simply owe the full amount of assistance back to the Authority.
+In 2023, the Authority modified this program in which the second mortgage is forgiven after five years.